superlitenets/isp-crm-system/replit.md

 # ISP CRM & Ticketing System

 ## Recent Changes
+- **December 2024**: Added Team-Based Ticket Assignment
+  - Created `teams` and `team_members` database tables
+  - Tickets can now be assigned to teams AND/OR individuals
+  - Settings > Teams tab for managing teams and team members
+  - Team notifications: all team members receive SMS when ticket is assigned to team
+  - Ticket list and view pages show team assignment
 - **December 2024**: Integrated Users with Employees
   - Users and employees are now unified: assign system roles when adding employees
   - HR employee form now includes role/permissions selection